Christopher Street Day: Current situation

-CSD Berlin started already in 1979.
+CSD Berlin started in 1979.
 Now almost every large city in Germany celebrates CSD, with the largest in Berlin (Berlin Pride), Hamburg (Hamburg Pride) and Cologne (Cologne Pride).
 When Cologne hosted Europride in 2002, it attracted 1.2 million participants and spectators to the city together with the Cologne Carnival.

 Due to organizational reasons, the CSDs do not take place on the historic date of June 27, but on different weekends between June and August.
 On the one hand, CSDs are considered political parades, and therefore also include speeches, political mottos, and attendances and patronages from well-known politicians.
 On the other hand, CSDs are often compared to carnival processions or techno parades, in which celebrating and partying are the main focus.
-This is the idea of all gay pride parades: through celebrating, the LGBT community shows that they can be proud of themselves and their community.

 A typical Christopher Street Day Parade includes floats as well as walking groups usually provided by and made up of members of LGBT organizations, but is increasingly used also as a platform for political campaigning and commercial advertising as floats by political parties and commercially sponsored trucks are becoming more common.
-It is also typical to see many drag queens or women and men (mostly the latter) scantily dressed.
+It is also typical to see many drag queens or women and men colorfully dressed.
 BDSM enthusiasts also often participate in CSDs.
 The parade is usually quite joyous and has a rather upbeat and exciting energy to it.
 In addition to the Parade and the final rallies, in many cities there are days or up to whole weeks of street festivals and cultural events with artists, political events, lectures, readings, parties and other festivities.

 In Berlin

 The largest gay street party in Europe is held each year since 1993 in Berlin and is called Lesbian and Gay City Festival (Lesbisch-schwules Stadtfest Berlin).
-Today Berlin is the leading city in Europe when it comes to gay events with four major gay festivals held each year: Lesbian and Gay City Festival, Berlin Pride, Folsom Europe and Easter in Berlin.
+Today Berlin is the leading city in Europe when it comes to gay events with four major gay festivals held each year: Lesbian and Gay City Festival, Berlin Pride, Folsom Europe and Easter Berlin.
 Even a smaller Pride Parade called Kreuzberg Pride, is held every year together with Dyke March.